 Clear Guidance From An Experienced Family Lawyer

 Higgins Law can help get you the information you need to make an informed decision about your situation.
-Attorney Matt Higgins has more than 20 years of experience representing mothers and fathers in Nebraska family law matters, including child custody arrangements.
-He proudly maintains an AV Preeminent* rating by his peers through Martindale-Hubbell — which is the highest rating for legal ability and ethical standards.
+Our founding attorney, Matt Higgins, has more than 20 years of experience representing mothers and fathers in Nebraska family law matters, including child custody arrangements.
+He proudly maintains an AV Preeminent* peer-review rating through Martindale-Hubbell — which is the highest rating for legal ability and ethical standards.

 Schedule Your First Appointment With One Of Our Custody Attorneys